microsoftgraph/changelog-link-check/README.md

 ## Setup

-1. Create a label in your repository named `invalid links`.
-The action will flag pull requests with bad line endings with this tag.
-If the tag isn't present, the action will fail.
+1. **OPTIONAL:** Create a label in your repository named `invalid links`.
+The action will flag pull requests with bad line endings with this tag, and will create it if it isn't present.

 1. To install this action, create a .yml file in **.github\workflows** directory, with the following syntax.
 See [Inputs](#inputs) below for info on the inputs.
 (See [test.yml](.github\workflows\test.yml) in this repository for an example).